brycewray/hugo-site/content/posts/2023/07/big-unbundle.md

                     └─ index.md
 ```

-This also required me to move my image files from within individual posts' folders (where they were *page resources*) to the project's `assets/images/` folder (where they became *[global resources](https://gohugo.io/hugo-pipes/introduction/)*), so I also had to change that images-handling code about which [I wrote earlier this week](/posts/2023/07/hugo-pipes-cloudinary/).[^codeExamples]
+This also required me to move my image files from within individual posts' folders (where they were *page resources*) to the project's `assets/images/` folder (where they became *[global resources](https://gohugo.io/hugo-pipes/introduction/)*), so I had to change that images-handling code about which [I wrote earlier this week](/posts/2023/07/hugo-pipes-cloudinary/).[^codeExamples]

 [^codeExamples]: Incidentally, for any curious soul who may wonder about how badly this reversion may have mangled the previous post's code examples, all of which depended on the bundled arrangement: fear not.
 All I had to do was change a couple of lines in each example.
 Any reference to `.Page.Resources.GetMatch` (or `$.Page.Resources.GetMatch`) changed to `resources.GetMatch`.
 That's all!